RaveenBouy/Techies/README.md

   }
 }
 ```
+Snippet:1.1

-The below sample code snippet creates a web app service using the service plan which is created by the code snippet above
+The sample code snippet creates a web app service using the service plan("Techies-sp") which is created by the code snippet:1.1
 ```HCL
 #App Service
 resource "azurerm_app_service" "Techies-as" {